 Best Car Seat Alternatives for Travel

-It isn’t always practical–or possible to bring along your child’s car seat or safety booster when traveling.
-But there are safer alternatives than traveling without the car seat at all.
+It isn’t always practical–or possible to bring along your child’s car seat or safety booster when traveling (see How to Travel with a Car Seat [Without Losing Your Mind] for loads of help on the topic!).

 CARES Flight Harness for Airplane Seats